The Best Method: Cloud vs. Physical Storage for Digital Evidence

 Although a similar form of secure control can be achieved with cloud-based evidence solutions, some agencies may require a single, on-site master copy of evidence for legal or regulatory reasons.

-This level of control can be particularly important for agencies dealing with highly sensitive or classified information.
+This level of control can be particularly significant for agencies handling highly sensitive or classified information.
 Of course, this comes at the cost of relying on the integrity of the physical medium on which the data is stored.

 Existing Hardware Can Be Utilized